joaopedrofrech/wp-docker-turbostack/README.md

 ## ⚡ Scripts & WP Cron

+- `scripts/wp-cron-external.sh`: Runs WordPress cron jobs externally via HTTP, ensuring scheduled tasks always run (even with full static cache).
+Recommended for production—just add to your system crontab.
 - `scripts/setup-mariadb.sh`: Automatically tests and initializes MariaDB, creates WordPress DB/user if needed.
 No manual DB setup required.
-- `scripts/wp-cron-external.sh`: Runs WordPress cron jobs externally via HTTP, ensuring scheduled tasks always run (even with full static cache).
-Recommended for production—just add to your system crontab.
+For local test only.
 - Both scripts are designed for automation, reliability, and compatibility with any Docker platform.

 ---